 Memoir

-Kevin Cox was a lower-middle class, in fact very ‘lower’, child growing up in an aspirant household and observing the social mores and practices of the immediate postwar period.
-His memories of that time include the intense sociability of that class, the importance of radio and cinema in everyday lives, the omnipresence of cigarette smoke, and the limits to getting around; and then, for the author, a dominantly working-class village before there was any thought of it being gentrified.
+This coming-of-age memoir tells of a child of very modest background, growing up in an aspirant household and observing the social mores and practices of the immediate post-war period – not least the intense sociability of that class, the importance of radio and cinema in everyday lives, the omnipresence of cigarette smoke, and the limits to getting around – and a predominantly working-class village before it was gentrified.

 No reviews yet.
 Be the first to write a review